-In mid-August 2014, the US Centers for Disease Control and Prevention (CDC) began investigating clusters of children with severe respiratory illness in Missouri and Illinois.
-Laboratory testing indicated that EV-D68 was the cause of these illnesses.
-From mid-August 2014 to January 15, 2015 CDC or state public health laboratories reported a total of 1,153 people with EV-D68.
+From mid-August 2014 to January 15, 2015 the Centers for Disease Control and Prevention (CDC) and state public health laboratories reported a total of 1,153 people with EV-D68, a virus only rarely reported before that time.
 EV-D68 was primarily identified in children, many of whom had asthma or a history of wheezing.
 CDC also stated that there were likely millions of individuals with mild EV-D68 infections who did not seek medical care thus were not tested for the virus.
 During the late summer and early fall of 2014, several provinces in Canada also reported laboratory confirmed cases of EV-D68.

+Recent reports may indicate that EV-D68 is beginning to circulate.
 As noted above, the actual number of cases of EV-D68 is not known as people with viral infections often don’t seek medical care.
 As well, when care is sought, swabs to test for viral infections are not routinely done and not all laboratories test for EV-D68 or other respiratory viruses.
-Furthermore, most respiratory infections, including EV-D68, are not reportable to public health unless they are identified as part of an institutional outbreak of respiratory illness.
+Furthermore, most respiratory infections, including EV-D68, are not reportable to public health authorities unless they are identified as part of an institutional outbreak of respiratory illness.
 For most viruses, knowing the specific type of virus does not change patient care.

 What is the history of EV-D68?